lan13005/EtaPi-Analysis/study_double_regge/README.md

 Code to study the double regge process.
 The goal is to extract the beam asymmetry in various kinematic bins

+### Versions
+v0 - Final results before 03/16/23.
+To ease the discussion, we will set chiSq<13.277 instead of 16.
+Will also remove the pi0 sidebands

 ### NOTES
 Include a selection on teta<1 or tpi0<1